UniMainzGeo/LaMEM/README.md

         make test
 ```

-  Note that we use the PyTestHarness framework, which is a set of Python scripts that simplify regression testing (developed by Dave May and Patrick Sanan).
+  Note that we use the PythonTestHarness framework, which is a set of Python scripts that simplify regression testing (developed by Dave May and Patrick Sanan).
 The first time you run the makefile, it will download the git repository and put it in the directory ```./pythontestharness```.
 If this fails for some reason, you can download it directly from the Dave's bitbucket repository and put it in the directory.
 In that case, it will ask you which batch queuing system to use, which should be ```<none>```.

   Ideally, the tests should run all with no problems.
 Depending on which external direct solver packages you installed, some may fail (for example, if you did not install PASTIX).
 The python test harness will give some hints as where the issues came from.